julia-users-berlin/julia-users-berlin.github.io/index.md

 ## Upcoming events

-Our next meetup may be on **January 20th** at 6:30 or 7 pm.
+Our next meetup may take place on **January 20th** at 6:30 or 7pm.

-If you intend to join us, please say so on [Zulip](https://julialang.zulipchat.com/#narrow/stream/249782-berlinusergroup") by 4pm, because the January meetup will only be held if ≥3 people are interested.
-If you are unable to access Zulip, you can check this site at 5 pm again.
+It's still uncertain, if there is enough interest in the January meetup, so if you intend to join, please say so on [Zulip](https://julialang.zulipchat.com/#narrow/stream/249782-berlinusergroup") by 4pm.
+If you are unable to access Zulip, you can check this site again at 5pm for a final decision.

 As usual, at [WIAS](https://www.wias-berlin.de/).
 The main entrance is currently closed due to construction work, so you will have to enter from the back .